andrewt0301/static-analysis-course/docs/cpp_job_description.md

 Our team is working on tools for finding bugs and vulnerabilities in source code.
 Our current focus is a static program analysis engine for C/C++, which provides a domain-specific language (DSL) for creating analysis rules.
-This will give developers the possibility of creating checks relevant for their projects.
-We are looking for new team members!

 ## Job Responsibilities